Allergy and Asthma Associates in Crystal Lake, IL offers help for food allergies

 Find the help you need at Advanced Allergy and Asthma Associates

-Dr. Askenazi and Dr. Hahn are board-certified allergy specialists who have a long history of helping families near Crystal Lake, Lake Barrington, and Elgin, IL find solutions to chronic allergies.
+Dr. Askenazi and Dr. Hahn are board-certified allergy specialists who have a long history of helping families near Crystal Lake and Elgin, IL find solutions to chronic allergies.
 The care that they provide is tailored to the individual with the intent of improving quality of life with long-term management techniques.

 Once a food allergy has been identified, there are several methods through which the unpleasant reaction can be addressed.
 Common methods of treating food allergies include: